 You are allowed to be self-employed as a bankrupt, but your existing business will be closed down and you will have to start to trade again.
 If you are a decorator and you just have the tools of your trade this won’t be a problem.
 If you employ other people and have a lease on a building, this gets more complex and you should take professional advice, contact Business Debtline.

 I’m renting – will bankruptcy affect this?

 There may be a clause in your Tenancy Agreement which allows your landlord to end it if you are made bankrupt.
 If you live in council or housing association property, it is extremely unlikely that you will lose your home.
 If you are renting privately, your landlord is highly likely to want to keep you as a tenant – after all, if you have managed to keep paying the rent so far despite your other debts!
 It is a rare landlord who would prefer to get rid of a good tenant and have to look for a new one.

 Renting somewhere new when you are bankrupt can be difficult because you will fail any credit check.
-However your credit rating may already br very poor so this may not make much difference.
-There are four ways around this sort of problem: find somewhere to rent privately, not through a letting agent, as landlords can apply commonsense to your situation whereas letting agents normally have no discretion; get a guarantor; have a very large deposit; or delay your bankruptcy until after you have moved.
+Your credit rating may already be very poor, so this may not make much difference!
+There are four ways around this sort of problem: find somewhere to rent privately, not through a letting agent, as landlords can apply common sense to your situation whereas letting agents normally have no discretion; get a guarantor; have a very large deposit; or delay your bankruptcy until after you have moved.

 I’m buying – what happens to my mortgage and my house?